 Pursuant to the PRC Corporate Income Tax Law ("CIT Law"), the CIT rate for domestic enterprises and foreign invested enterprises is 25%.
 In addition, the CIT Law provides for, among others, a preferential tax rate of 15% for enterprises gualified as High and New Technology Enterprises ("HNTE").
-GZP Computer and GDP Internet, the principal operating subsidiaries of the Company, successfully renewed the certificate of HNTE in 2020.
-Therefore, the applicable income tax rate is 15% for the three years from 2020 to 2022.
-Guangzhou Kuche Information Technology Co., Ltd. (廣州酷車信息科技有限公司, "GZ Kuche"), a PRC operating subsidiary of the Company, was successfully renewed as HNTE in 2020 and the applicable income tax rate is 15% for the three years from 2020 to 2022.
-Guangzhou Yurui Information Technology Co., Ltd. (廣州裕睿信息科技有限公司, "GZ Yurui"), a PRC operating subsidiary of the Company, was successfully renewed as HNTE in 2022 and the applicable income tax rate is 15% for the three years from 2022 to 2024(2021: same).
-Guangzhou Fengwang Technology Co., Ltd. (廣州鋒網資訊科技有限公司, "GZ Fengwang"), a PRC operating subsidiary of the Company, was formally designated as HNTE in 2022 and the applicable income tax rate is 15% for the three years from 2022 to 2024 (2021: same).
+GZP Computer, a PRC operating subsidiary of the Company, was successfully renewed as HNTE in 2023 and the applicable income tax rate is 15% for the three years from 2023 to 2025 (2022:15%).
+Guangzhou Yurui Information Technology Co., Ltd. (廣州裕睿信息科技有限公司, "GZ Yurui"), a PRC operating subsidiary of the Company, was successfully renewed as HNTE in 2022 and the applicable income tax rate is 15% for the three years from 2022 to 2024.
+Guangzhou Fengwang Technology Co., Ltd. (廣州鋒網資訊科技有限公司, "GZ Fengwang"), a PRC operating subsidiary of the Company, was formally designated as HNTE in 2022 and the applicable income tax rate is 15% for the three years from 2022 to 2024.
 All the other PRC entities of the Group are subject to CIT at a rate of 25% in accordance with CIT Law.
+Especially, GDP Internet and Guangzhou Kuche Information Technology Co., Ltd. (廣州酷車信息科技有限公司, "GZ Kuche"), two PRC operating subsidiaries of the Company, were not qualified as HNTE since 2023, therefore, the applicable income tax rate was changed to 25% in 2023 (2022: 15%).

-Assuming that there is no change to the relevant laws and regulations, the directors consider four subsidiaries, including GZP Computer, GDP Internet, GZ Yurui and GZ Fengwang, will be granted the preferential tax treatment through an application of renewal, and accordingly, tax rate of 15% has been applied when considering the deferred income tax.
+Assuming that there is no change to the relevant laws and regulations, the directors consider three subsidiaries, including GZP Computer, GZ Yurui and GZ Fengwang, will be granted the preferential tax treatment through an application of renewal.
+Accordingly, tax rate of 15% has been applied when considering the deferred income tax of GZP Computer, GZ Yurui and GZ Fengwang.
+For GDP Internet, tax rate of 25% has been applied when considering the deferred income tax since 2023 (2022: 15%).